Cumulocity-IoT/cumulocity-hono-agent/README.md

 ## Prerequisites

 - An Hono Instance or a Tenant in the [Hono Sandbox](https://www.eclipse.org/hono/sandbox/) is required.
-- A Cumulocity Tenant with Admin Privileges and Microservice Deployment Feature is required.
+- A Cumulocity Tenant with Admin Privileges, Apama and Microservice Deployment Feature is required.
 You can request a free trial [here](https://cumulocity.com/try-cumulocity-free/).

 ## Preparations & Setup